What are acceptable uses of GenAI? What are some alternatives?

 - Brainstorming (Alternative: Brainstorming methods)

-- Identifying key words (Alternative: Meet with a writing coach)
+- Identifying key words (Alternative: Use scanning strategies)

-- Background research (Alternative: Read news items on the topic)
+- Background research (Alternative: Read reliable news about the topic)

 - Creating an assignment plan or outline (Alternative: Outline templates)

-- Checking your understanding of sources (Alternative: Discuss it with your instructor or a peer)
+- Checking your understanding of sources (Alternative: Discuss with your instructor or a peer)

-- Revising and editing (Alternative: Use a text-to-speech tool; get feedback from a writing coach)
+- Revising and editing (Alternatives: Use a text-to-speech tool or get feedback from a writing coach)

 - Creating study materials (Alternative: Write your own notes or create your own flashcards.
 The process of doing so can help you learn.)